The North American Top 20 Report

 Operating Facilities: Commerce, CA; Elk Grove Village, IL; Portland, OR; and 34 in-plant facilities.

-The company continues to grow into its new 50,000 square foot Commerce, CA headquarters, which features top-quality labs and production facilities, manufacturing everything right down to the stainless steel equipment the company uses in its in-plant facilities.
+The company’s headquarters are in Commerce, CA, where its 50,000 square foot facility features excellent R&D and production facilities, manufacturing everything including the stainless steel equipment the company uses in its in-plant facilities.
 The company also has a 20,000 square foot facility in Elk Grove Village, IL, as well as an 18,000 square foot plant in Portland, OR.

 American Inks & Coatings